Camp Lejeune Water Contamination Settlement - Find Out Here if You Qualify.

 • Help you analyze and decide whether a settlement is reasonable, including how the settlement may affect your right to future benefits if your condition changes

-At Younce, Vtipil, Baznik & Banks, P.A., our Raleigh mechanic attorneys are committed to fighting for your full benefits so you can focus on recovering from your injury.
+At Younce, Vtipil, Baznik & Banks, P.A., our Raleigh workers compensation attorneys are committed to fighting for your full benefits so you can focus on recovering from your injury.

 Schedule a free consultation today to learn how we can make a difference for you.